IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/getting-started.md

 __Windows Note:__

-The IndiGO SDK contains some files with a long path name, expecially in the `docs` folder, but the path length on Windows is restricted to 260 characters.
+The IndiGO SDK contains some files with a long path name, especially in the `docs` folder, but the path length on Windows is restricted to 260 characters.
 See [this article in Microsoft Developer](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation) if you wish to use longer path names.